 - Your home adaptation request fits and relates to the disability or ability loss.
 Some requests need to be supported with an assessment from an Occupational Therapist (OT) or a Physical Therapist (PT).

-- The homeowner(s) and the person(s) needing the adaptations must be one of the following:
+- The tenant(s) and the person(s) requiring the adaptions must be one of the following: